ess-dmsc/graylog-logger/README.md

 You will also need CMake (version ≥ 3.9) to build the project.
 The project makes use of library and language features provided by C++14.
 It might be possible to link to the library using compilers that only supports C++11 though this has not been tested.

-Due to the use of ASIO, the library should compile on most \*nix systems with no issues though only limited testing has been done.
-The library should also compile and work on Windows though this has not been tested.
+Due to the use of ASIO, the library should compile on most \*nix systems and Windows 10 with no issues though only limited testing has been done.

 ### Installing